Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Host and gut flora have a mutualistic relationship, and disturbance of this coexistence can lead to human diseases such as IBD.
 GWAS studies identified several IBD-associated genes involved in microbial-host interaction, including intracellular pattern recognition sensor NOD2, autophagy genes (ATG16L1 and IRGM) and TL1A.
 We have shown that bacteria, both pathogenic and commensal, can induce TL1A expression in antigen presenting cells.
 We also show that TL1A expression can be further increased by autophagy in the presence of bacteria.
 This indicates that autophagic processing of bacteria is important for the optimal expression of TL1A, a critical factor in the modulation of gut mucosal inflammation.
 Our overall hypothesis is that autophagy handling of microbial organisms is important for optimal TL1A expression that determines the severity of chronic intestinal inflammation and fibrosis.
 Below are brief descriptions of the ongoing research in this area.

-b.
-Characterize germ free transgenic mice that constitutively express TL1A in T cells (L-TL1A Tg): We have shown that L-TL1A Tg mice develop intestinal inflammation and fibrostenosis in 2 murine models of colitis.
-We are collaborating with Dr. Balfor Sartor (UNC) and Dr. Jonathan Braun (UCLA) to re-derive the L-TL1A Tg mice germ free and characterize the effect of gut microbiota on intestinal inflammation and fibrosis.
+- Characterize germ free transgenic mice that constitutively express TL1A in T cells (L-TL1A Tg): We have shown that L-TL1A Tg mice develop intestinal inflammation and fibrostenosis in 2 murine models of colitis.
+We are collaborating with Balfor Sartor, MD (University of North Carolina at Chapel Hill) and Jonathan Braun, MD, PhD (UCLA) to re-derive the L-TL1A Tg mice germ free and characterize the effect of gut microbiota on intestinal inflammation and fibrosis.

-c.
-Determine the roles of a naturally occurring antibacterial peptide, cathelicidin, in intestinal inflammation: In collaboration with Dr. Koon and Dr. Pothoulakis (UCLA), we have shown that cathelicidin protects against murine colitis through activation of TLR9-ERK signaling by bacterial DNA.
+- Determine the roles of a naturally occurring antibacterial peptide, cathelicidin, in intestinal inflammation: In collaboration with Hon Wai Koon, PhD and Harry Pothoulakis, MD (UCLA), we have shown that cathelicidin protects against murine colitis through activation of TLR9-ERK signaling by bacterial DNA.
 Additionally, we have preliminary evidence that cathelicidin ameliorates C. difficile infection in mice.
 C. difficile infection is common in IBD patients.
 We are currently evaluating further the anti-inflammatory mechanisms of cathelicidin.

 Mechanisms of Intestinal Fibrostenosis